 - An introduction to the three insecure attachment categories with differentiated ways of responding to each.

-- Understanding children’s learning is understood developmentally, the classroom offers a safe base, the importance of nurture for the development of self-esteem, thoughtful and attuned use of language as a vital means of communication, the practical use of empathy, understanding behaviour as unconscious communication, understanding and managing transitions, and understanding, responding to and in relation to their particular attachment pattern, their emotional development and gaps, andimportance of a secure .
+- Understanding children’s learning in relation to their particular attachment pattern, their emotional development and gaps, and the importance of a secure base.

-- The value of using significant relationships in school as second chance attachment experiences for the more damaged and deprived children.
+- The value of using significant relationships in school as second-chance attachment experiences for the more damaged and deprived children.

-- The value of a relationship based approach to working with vulnerable children, understandingdifficulties and a, offering practical ways to contain their powerful communications and projections, and calming and containing ways of being with themAlthough we did not address practical tools for easing children’s anxious states of mind like relaxation, visualisations, and meditation, in ‘Safe to Learn’ I think that would be a useful additio.
+- The value of a relationship based approach to working with vulnerable children, understanding transition difficulties and behaviour as communication, offering practical ways to contain their powerful communications and projections, and calming and containing ways of being with them.

-- managing strong and triggered emotions.Many practical and relationship based ways of working with and nurturing children towards becoming ‘Safe to Learn’, and how to alleviate and manage difficult relationships and triggered outbursts.
+- Many practical and relationship based ways of working with and nurturing children towards becoming ‘Safe to Learn’, and how to alleviate and manage difficult relationships and triggered outbursts.
 Some sessions suggest photocopiable pages from the book are given to participants as handouts (see below)

-- An ition toncluding nurture groups, the therapeutic use of play, and creative arts and stories in the school setting.
+- An introduction to nurture groups, the therapeutic use of play, and creative arts and stories in the school setting.

-- Having thought about the crucial importance of understanding and relationships to offer healing, nurturing and openness to learning, we consider what a secure nurturing school might look like.
+- Having thought about the crucial importance of understanding and relationships for healing, nurturing and openness to learning, we consider what a secure nurturing school might look like.

-The final strand of the course is for each participant was to compile a ‘pupil profile’, when they were asked to reflect on a pupil who perhaps puzzles or challenges them, through observation of the pupil’s attachment patterns and their behavioural communications, their own and other people’s typical reactions to the pupil, on, what feelings they evoke,and how they are managed, aparticipantsnd to come up with some more helpful ways of relating to, understanding, nurturing and teaching them, in the light of the course material.
+The final strand of the course is for each participant to compile a ‘pupil profile’ on a pupil who puzzles or challenges them.
+Through observation of the pupil’s attachment patterns and their behavioural communications, through reflecting on their own and other people’s typical reactions to the pupil, and on the feelings they evoke, participants come up with some helpful ways of relating to, understanding, nurturing and teaching them, in the light of the course material.
 The last session is devoted to sharing these in small groups.

 - A ‘Pupil Profile Form’ and a ‘Pupil Profile Sharing and thinking together in 3’s’ paper are included if tutors would like to make use of them.